MartinBranns/NHL_Data_Analytics_Project/README.md

 If we also remove defensemen from the calculation and only include forwards, we can see that correlation is even stronger with a correlation coefficient of 0.77.
 Although used as the most common performance metric for all skaters, points production is more substanial for forwards, since defensemen can provide more value on the defense side of the game than the average forward can.
 ![image](https://github.com/user-attachments/assets/f5e7d5ec-cb3f-499f-be66-0f972d3f4323)

-The visualizations in the Tableau Dashboard will feature both the Weighted PPG and the Average PPG in order to provide additional context to the points per game metric.
+This Weighted PPG will be the highlighted number on the upcoming Tableau dashboard, but the dashboard will also feature the Average PPG in order to provide additional context to the points per game metric which will be further explained in the upcoming chapter.

 ## Data Visualization
 The data visualizations were created in Tableau Public 2024.2 and put together into an interactive dashboard found below.
 The dashboard allows you to filter the performance metric, which in this case is Weighted PPG as argued for in the Data Exploration chapter.